Table of Contents

 A Note on Diagnosis

 NASH can only be definitively diagnosed by histological evaluation through biopsy, provided that all other criteria are met.
 Indications that a patient may have nonalcoholic fatty liver disease (NAFLD) or NASH in particular include evidence of hepatomegaly, abnormal liver function test results, and evidence of hepatic steatosis as detected by imaging tests (CT, MR, or ultrasound) (Reid, 2001).
 What distinguishes NASH from NAFLD and other liver diseases is the presence of hepatic steatosis and inflammation with hepatocyte ballooning, with or without fibrosis.
 Liver biopsy, however, is recommended only for those who could benefit diagnostically or prognostically from one (Chalasani, et al. 2012).
 A liver biopsy will enable a physician not only to determine whether NASH is present in a patient, but also the degree or grade of steatosis and fibrosis.
+Additionally, it is not unusual for diagnosis to be somewhat ambiguous with samples from the same live sometimes showing signs of NAFLD, NASH, and fibrosis from other causes.

 Treatments and Standard of Care in U.S.